Economy of El Salvador

-Having this hard currency buffer to work with, the Salvadoran Government undertook a monetary integration plan beginning 1 January 2001, by which the U.S. dollar became legal tender alongside the colón, and all formal accounting was undertaken in U.S. dollars.
+The Salvadoran government undertook a monetary integration plan beginning 1 January 2001, by which the U.S. dollar became legal tender alongside the colón, and all formal accounting was undertaken in U.S. dollars.
 This way, the government has formally limited its possibility of implementing open market monetary policies to influence short term variables in the economy.
 Since 2004, the colón stopped circulating and is now never used in the country for any type of transaction; however some stores still have prices in both colons and U.S. dollars.
-In general, people were unhappy with the shift from the colón to the U.S. dollar, because wages are still the same but the price of everything increased.
-Some economists claim this rise in prices would have been caused by inflation regardless, even had the shift not been made.
-Some economists also contend that now, according to Gresham's Law, a reversion to the colón would be disastrous to the economy.
-The change to the dollar also precipitated a trend toward lower interest rates in El Salvador, helping many to secure credit in order to buy a house or a car.
+The change to the dollar precipitated a trend toward lower interest rates in El Salvador, helping many to secure credit in order to buy a house or a car.
 Over time, displeasure with the change has largely disappeared, though the issue resurfaces as a political tool when elections are on the horizon.

-In June 2021, President Nayib Bukele said he would introduce legislation to make Bitcoin legal tender in El Salvador.
+In June 2021, president Nayib Bukele said he would introduce legislation to make Bitcoin legal tender in El Salvador.
 The Bitcoin Law was passed by the Legislative Assembly on 9 June 2021, with a majority vote of 62 out of 84.
 Bitcoin officially became legal tender ninety days after the publication of the law in the official gazette.
 As part of the law, foreigners can gain permanent residence in El Salvador if they invest 3 Bitcoin into the country.
 In January 2022, The International Monetary Fund (IMF) urged El Salvador to reverse its decision to make cryptocurrency Bitcoin legal tender.
 Bitcoin had rapidly lost about half of its value, meaning economic difficulties for El Salvador.
 President Bukele had announced his plans to build a Bitcoin city at the base of a volcano in El Salvador.
+In the first 18 months of Bitcoin adoption, the cryptocurrency was rarely used by the local population or tourists, leaving USD the de facto standard for transactions.
+The Bitcoin experiment was largely a failure.

 In 2021, El Salvador received a $40 million loan for small enterprises and projects for climate action, from the European Investment Bank to the country's development bank, Banco de Desarollo de el Salvador. $20 million will be used to assist investments in renewable energy projects, specifically photovoltaics, biogas, and micro hydro projects.
 Up to 50% of the loan line will be used to assist small and medium-sized enterprises who were affected by the COVID-19 pandemic.

+Economic history

+Historically, El Salvador had inequitable distribution of land, with most of it concentrated among the so-called Fourteen Families.
+Whereas other states in Latin America had implemented land reforms, El Salvador still had a highly inequitable land system by the middle of the 20th century.
+El Salvador has been characterized as an oligarchic agro-export economy.

+El Salvador had an economic boom in the 1920s, which was brought to an end with the onset of the Great Depression, which brought coffee prices down.
+Over the period 1926 to 1932, income from exports were halved.